-- 1. To prepare a list of students eligible for Professional Practice. - 2.
-To send the list of students to the Industry Supervisor. - 3.
-To co-ordinate with the Industry Supervisor for: - Student's transportation from College and hostels to Industry and back. - Monitoring the Professional Practice program. - Solving any problem hindering proper Professional Practice. - 4.
-To prepare a monthly report about Professional Practice of students for review by the College Academic Council. - 5.
-To evaluate students PPE depending on professional reports supplied by them.
+- ✓ To prepare a list of students eligible for the IPT. - ✓ To send the list of students to the Industry Supervisor. - ✓ To co-ordinate with the Industry Supervisor for: - ✓ Student's transportation from College to Industry and back. - ✓ Monitoring the training program. - ✓ Solving any problem hindering proper training. - ✓ Monitor student's attendance. - ✓ To attend students' presentation in the Industry.